Daniele Polencic

 pathType: Prefix

-The definition is quite long, and it's easy to overlook how the components relate to each other.
+The definition is quite long, and it's easy to overlook how the components relate.

 For example: